 Better inventory control: RFID tagging helps the seller in locating their line stock.
 They can quickly find out where a line is stored and also proactively re-stock a particular style before it gets sold out completely.
 RFID tagging helps in tracking which style is moving fast and what designs are more in demand.
 In the fast-moving supply chain scenario, RFID tagging does the job in seconds and keeps the manufacturer and seller ready with their stock on time.

 Greater control and visibility: RFID tagging provide better control and visibility than barcodes as the stock is automatically tracked and monitored at each step of the supply chain.
 Companies can easily find out missing product and track damages.

 Long Lasting: The traditional tags and barcodes can get tampered and damaged due to wear and tear.
-Aber, RFID tags are highly durable and long lasting.
+But, RFID tags are highly durable and long lasting.
 They do not get damaged in harsh environment, heat, dirt and mud.

 Wide range tracking: Traditional tags and barcodes require a reader to manually read each barcode.
 Whereas, RFID reader can scan multiple tags even from a distance of 100 feet.
 RFID doesn’t require line of site.
 This makes the process fast and reliable.